oletizi/avi-k8s-test/README.md

    * Check for existence of firewall rules before attempting to create them to avoid these errors (only happens when running the tutorial multiple times in the same GCP project):
+   * GCE complains that the controller instance is underpowered; may need to change controller instance

 1. Gather the Kubernetes cluster master endpoint IP address, the Avi Controller IP address, and the Avi Controller hostname into a temporary configuration file: ``/home/ubuntu/.avi-demo-config``